ray-project/kuberay/apiserver/Volumes.md

 An emptyDir volume is first created when a Pod is assigned to a node, and exists as long as that Pod is running on that node.
 As the name says, the emptyDir volume is initially empty.
 All containers in the Pod can read and write the same files in the emptyDir volume, though that volume can be mounted at the same or different paths in each container.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.

-The code below gives an example of empydir volume definition:
+The code below gives an example of empty directory volume definition:

 ```json
 {